Vesta: The Roman Goddess of the Home and the Hearth

 Vesta’s Appearance

 Vesta was depicted in many forms due to her affiliation with the home.
 As the feeling of homeliness came in many forms, so did she.
 However, it is rare to see her being represented in her physical form.
-She was most famously depicted as a middle-aged woman in a bakery in Pompeii, which remains as one of the few pieces of art showing her in her human form.
+She was most famously depicted as a middle-aged woman in a bakery in Pompeii, which remains one of the few pieces of art showing her in her human form.

-Vesta As The Sacrificial Flame
+Vesta as the Sacrificial Flame

 As Vesta acted as the leading light of justice in the heavens above, she was often depicted as a stern, middle-aged woman holding a torch with both hands.
 This fire also could’ve represented the fireplace’s warmth and the sacrificial fire in Olympia.

-Vesta As The Hearth
+Vesta as the Hearth

 She often appeared fully clothed in art as an ode to her virginity.
-She also carried a torch in this representation to depict her keeping watch over the fireplaces; the central part of any Roman home of that period.
+She also carried a torch in this representation to depict her keeping watch over the fireplaces; the central part of any Roman house of that period.

-Vesta In Agriculture
+Vesta in Agriculture

 Vesta’s appearance in agriculture is perhaps one of the most well-known due to her affiliation with an ass or a donkey.
 She is often depicted as being accompanied by an ass, which brings her closer to being the state goddess of agriculture.